cue-lang/cue/README.md

 At the same time,
 data can be simplified by removing values implied by such detailed definitions.
-The merging of these two concepts enables many tasks to be handled in a principled way.
+The merging of these two concepts enables many tasks to be handled in a principled way, using an elegant and concise syntax.

 Constraints provide a simple and well-defined, yet powerful, alternative to inheritance,